emarteca/stubbifier/README.md

 More involved work: you'll need to make sure you have all the tools we rely on.
 You'll also need to properly set up codeql, and replace the module definition with the one we provide.

-To do this, just follow the installations specified in the Dockerfile, and in build.sh.
+To do this, just follow the installations specified in the `Dockerfile`, and in `build.sh`.